Woodall–Patton House and Post Office

-Woodall–Patton House and Post Office, also known as the Schley Post Office and locally known as Patton Hill Post Office, is a historic building in Ellaville, Georgia.
+Woodall–Patton House and Post Office, also known as the Schley Post Office and locally known as Patton Hill Post Office, is a historic building near Ellaville, Georgia.
 It is located on GA 240 3 miles west of US19, along the route between the towns of Buena Vista and Oglethorpe.
 The post office operated from 1888 until 1905.

 The Woodall–Patton House is a frame, one-story double pen house, with a hipped roof.
 It has brick chimneys and is supported by brick piers, and has a full-length front porch.
 During 1888 to 1905, its front parlor served as the U.S. Post Office for the northwest corner of Schley, using the postal name of Schley, Georgia.
 Its postmaster was the owner/resident of the house: James W. Woodall (1888-1893), and then his sister, Mary Ella Woodall Patton (1893-1905).